UPDATE

 Anyone who provides appraisal services for all types of real property.

-To be eligible you must meet all of the following education and experience requirements.
+You must meet all of the following education and experience requirements.

 Education

-• A total of 150 classroom hours of approved real estate appraisal courses, including all of the following:
+To be eligible to take the exam, you must successfully complete a total of 150 classroom hours of approved real estate appraisal courses, including all of the following:

 Subject Hours required